Decoding French Wine Labels and Terms

 Reading a French Wine Label and its Terms by Wine Folly

-This bottle of red Bordeaux is a blend of Cabernet Sauvginon, Merlot, Cabernet Franc and Petit Verdot.
+This bottle of red Bordeaux is a blend of Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot.

 France labels wines by region and not grape variety.
-This labeling behavior works well because there are 200+ unique varieties in France and many of the wine regions blend grape varieties together.
-So, when you look at a label, the first thing to pay attention to (besides the producer name) is the name of the region where the wine originates.
+This labeling behavior works well because there are 200+ unique varieties in France, and many wine regions blend grape varieties.
+So, when you look at a label, the first thing to pay attention to (besides the producer’s name) is the name of the region where the wine originates.
 This is your best clue to determine what grapes are in the wine.

 french-wine-regions-map-simplified